 - Building code recognition – Although spray foam insulation will recognize as an insulating product by most US building codes, it is not always identified as a vapor or fire barrier.
 In these jurisdictions, extra vapor and/or flame retardant barriers must be installed on the builders for them to pass inspection.

-Blown-in insulation vs spray foam insulation might not be the best choice for your next project, depending on your spending limit, anticipated uses, and regional building requirements.
+Deciding between blown-in insulation vs spray foam for your home insulation project depends on various factors including budget, intended use, and local building requirements, depending on your spending limit, anticipated uses, and regional building requirements.